ChristianOrr/ChristianOrr.github.io/_posts/2019-03-19-mushlinearreg.md

 ## Scaling The Data

 I now have all my column elements in numeric form and all the elements within a column are numerically comparable to other elements within the same column.
 However, the elements in each column are still not comparable to elements in other columns.
-To achieve this, I'm going to scale the data using skikit-learn's StandardScalar function.
+To achieve this, I'm going to scale the data using scikit-learn's StandardScalar function.

 ```python